 PC laptops, Apple MacBooks, or tablets (mini iPad, iPad or android)

-Note: While Google Chrome Books are allowed, since they do not have memory and do not permit downloads of applications, software, and content, they may have limited use in some classes.
+Note: While Google Chrome Books are allowed, since they do not have memory and do not permit downloads of applications, software, and content, they may have limited use in some high school classes.

 What types of devices are excluded?
 Why?